gmc-code/PC-app-development/docs/Anvil/iphone_calculator.rst

 .. admonition:: Tasks

     #.
 The keyboard can also be used instead of the buttons.
 Try it out.
     #.
-Try adding some maths function buttons in another row. e.g. x^2 which squares the text box. e.g. sqrt which takes the square window.
+Try adding some maths function buttons in another row. e.g. x^2 which squares the text box. e.g. sqrt which takes the square root.
     #.
 Try adding some maths function buttons in another row by importing the maths library.
 See: https://docs.python.org/3/library/math.html